Discover how our 95.5% success rate in transitional claims reduces your costs while improving injured workers' lives

 At Workfinders USA, we cold-call not-for-profits and speak directly with hiring managers to find available transitional roles, ensure they’re suitable (given your employee’s restrictions), and avoid miscommunication.
 We never leave key information regarding restrictions and skill sets unaddressed.
 By taking time to understand your injured employee, Workfinders USA is able to be a strong advocate.

-Average Workfinders USA turnaround from date of referral is 3 days in metro areas and 5 days in rural areas.
 What’s more, instead of relying on the “usual suspect” in a given area for transitional placements, we send your injured workers to a variety of not-for-profits.
 This means one location never becomes a hub for injured workers.